 This is a good view of the bow and it shows how the designers were able to make the bow wide on deck without resorting to a pickle-fork or split chine.

 Fishing.
-The 270 Vantage comes standard with four gunwale-mounted stainless steel rod holders, cockpit combing bolsters all around and below deck lockable rod storage.
-Cleats are out of the way and in the cockpit are on the bulwarks and reached through a stainless steel house pipe in the cockpit combing aft.
+The 270 Vantage comes standard with four gunwale-mounted stainless steel rod holders, cockpit combing bolsters all around and below are deck lockable rod storage.
+Cleats are out of the way.
+And, in the cockpit, they are on the bulwarks.
 Forward the cleats are in a carved out indentation in the bow to eliminate snagging a line.
-The boat has two large storage compartments which can be converted into fish boxes.
+The boat has two large storage compartments which can be converted into fishboxes.

 Optional Package.
 Boston Whaler knows what fishermen want and have provided most of it in one, easy-to-order package.
 Included are--